stuerp/foo_midi/README.md

 v2.9.2.0, 2023-12-xx, *""*

 * Bug Fix: Crash in Emu de MIDI because dynamic synthesis rate was not initialized in time.
+* Bug Fix: Loop type was not respected when converting to other audio formats.
 * Builds with foobar2000 SDK 2023-09-23.

 v2.9.1.3, 2023-11-02, *"Loop de loop"*